The European Antitrust Review 2015 • Section 4: Country chapters

 When the mentioned market shares do not change by 2 per cent in two consecutive years, the agreement is still considered to have only negligible effect.
 The decision of an association of undertakings has a negligible effect on competition in case the overall market shares of members of such association on the affected relevant market does not exceed 10 per cent.
 However, the de minimis rule shall only apply to restrictions by effect, not to restrictions by object.

 The prohibition of agreements restricting competition does not apply to agreements restricting competition which, at the same time, cumulatively meet all of the following conditions:

 - contribute to improving the production or distribution of goods or to promoting technical or economic progress, while allowing the consumers to have a fair share of the resulting benefits;

 - do not impose on the undertakings concerned restrictions that are not indispensable to the achievement of these objectives; and

 - do not afford such undertakings the possibility of eliminating competition in respect of a substantial part of the products in question.

 In the past, Slovak law contained national legislation on block exemptions.
 After the accession of Slovakia to the European Union, the national block exemptions were repealed.
-Nowadays, by way of reference, the general prohibition as defined in the Competition Act does not apply to groups of agreements restricting competition, which may not affect trade between the EU member states, while their purpose is or their effect may be the restriction of competition on the domestic market, and which meet conditions for exemption from the prohibition according to the EU block exemption regulations.
+Nowadays, by way of reference, the general prohibition as defined in the Competition Act does not apply to groups of agreements restricting competition, which may not affect trade between the EU member states, while their purpose or effect may be the restriction of competition on the domestic market, and which meet conditions for exemption from the prohibition according to the EU block exemption regulations.
 Therefore, EU block exemption regulations also apply to agreements of solely national scope.

 Upon request of the Office, the undertaking is obliged to prove that the particular agreement does not constitute the agreement restricting competition under the Competition Act, or benefits from one of the legal exemptions.